 Dr. Baker also has a strong interest in Global Health, and has been a part of a weeklong medical mission trip to Guatemala for the past four years, providing care to desperately poor patients in the country.
-Also, as a health and fitness enthusiast, she volunteers on the advisory board of the Scotch Plains YMCA.
-Most recently she has coordinated with the YMCA and the residency program to begin a program of health education for the YMCA patrons given by the family medicine residents.
+Also, as a health and fitness enthusiast, she has coordinated with the YMCA and the residency program to begin a program of health education for the YMCA patrons given by the family medicine residents.

 Elise Butkiewicz, MD

 Dr. Butkiewicz has spent her entire career in family medicine education, providing care to disparate, primarily underserved communities.
 She re-joined the Overlook Medical Center community as an associate director of the Family Medicine Residency Program in September 2012, 15 years after completing her residency there.